 where nmc is the number of MC replicates in the null distribution (5000), di is the value of the KS statistic for MC replicate i, and dobs is the observed value of the KS statistic.
 I is an indicator function that takes a value of 1 if the observed statistic is greater than the simulated, 0 otherwise.
 The sum tallies the number of simulated statistics are smaller than the observed statistic.
 We divide by nmc+1 because we have nmc+1total statistics (including dobs).
-We can then evaluate, against some α level of significance, which distributions are "fail to reject" (ftr).
+We can then evaluate, against some α level of significance, which distributions are "fail to reject" (FTR).

 For an application like this, interpretation of the KS test suffers from two issues related to sample size.
-At low sample sizes the test has insufficient statistical power to reject the null hypothesis; in these instances, result (ftr) does not necessarily provide evidence in favor of the estimated distribution (the null hypothesis).
+At low sample sizes the test has insufficient statistical power to reject the null hypothesis; in these instances, result FTR does not necessarily provide evidence in favor of the estimated distribution (the null hypothesis).
 A large sample size presents the opposite problem: as sample size increases, the effect size necessary to reject the null hypothesis decreases.
 At large sample sizes this means that although the observed data are statistically different than the estimated distribution, the difference may not be of practical significance.
 For these reasons, we use equivalence tests to aid our interpretation of the goodness of fit between observed data and estimated distributions.